How to become a more accurate, holistic thinker (and decision maker) by adding noise to our beliefs and mental models.

 By deepening the context of our assumptions and beliefs (our ‘priors’), we make ourselves more open to new interpretations, reducing the chance of ‘over-fitting’ to the particulars of our past experiences.
-The goal of “Epistemic Regularization” is to broaden the scope and generality of your reference classes.
+The goal of “Epistemic Regularization” is to broaden the scope and generality of our reference classes.

 From a bayesian perspective, we’re increasing the scope/size of our priors, which in turn reduces the probability of each prior.